TooTallNate/RetroPie-profiles-facebook-login/README.md

 You can easily deploy your own instance without even cloning the code.
 Make sure you have [now][] installed.

+ 1. Go to the Facebook Developer page and create a new "app".
+ 1. Make sure to enable "Facebook Login", and add a callback URL that you would like to use.
+ 1. ```bash
+    $ now TooTallNate/retropie-profiles-facebook-login`
+    ```
+ 1. You will get a new URL for the deployment.
+Copy that and use it in the `alias`
+    command like so:
+    ```bash
+    $ now alias <deployment URL> <callback URL>
+    ```

 License
 -------